dasec/DAST-SkinTone-database/README.md

 ## Example Data

-Example face images from the DAST database that can be used for publications can be found in the folder example-data.
+Example face images from the DAST database that can be used for publications can be found in the zip-file example-data.zip.

 ## Citation